Skip To Main Content

 The Continentals honored Nelson ’26, Freishtat ’26 and Keyhani ’26 with a ceremony at halftime

-CLINTON, N.Y. – Tufts University's Joshua Bernstein and Scott Gyimesi combined for 45 points and the Jumbos recorded a 102-71 NESCAC win over the Hamilton College Continentals on Hamilton's Coach Tom Murphy Court inside Margaret Bundy Scott Field House on Saturday, Feb.
+CLINTON, N.Y. – Tufts University's Joshua Bernstein and Scott Gyimesi combined to score 45 points and the Jumbos recorded a 102-71 NESCAC win over the Hamilton College Continentals on Hamilton's Coach Tom Murphy Court inside Margaret Bundy Scott Field House on Saturday, Feb.
 7.

 Season Update